pythonph/pycon-organizer-manual/program.md

 - Remind the emcee of things that needs to be mentioned.
 (Check the [Emcee section](emcee.md))

 ## After the PyCon
-- Provide feedback and suggestions on the experience of the committee
+- Provide feedback and suggestions on the experience of the program committee

 ## Selecting the Speakers